u

 Let me guess.
 You've called around, only to discover that A) everyone is misrepresenting themselves as being "local," but will actually send your drive off to some other state for recovery, and B) it'll probably cost you thousands.

 Regardless, many data recovery companies still charge $700—$1,300 to recover failing drives, even if they don't have to use the clean room.
+That profit goes right back into their relentless advertising.

 If I can't recover your data, you don't owe me anything.